 }

 This code shows the steps to draw with WebGL.
 Step A activates the shader program to use.
-Step B issues the draw command.
+Step B issues the WebGL draw command.
 In this case, you are issuing a command to draw the four vertices as two connected triangles that form a square.

-Now you just need to modify the window.onload function to call the drawSquare() function.
+Now you just need to modify the window.onload function to call the newly defined drawSquare() function.

 window.onload = function() {